Super Bowl Halftime Show Odds, Props & History: Bad Bunny’s 2026 Super Bowl Performance

 Since then, the halftime show has taken on a life of its own, and even comes with its own set of Super Bowl props at sportsbooks.
 The two most popular halftime show props are the first and last songs performed during the show.

 Fans will be treated to Bad Bunny during the halftime show of Super Bowl 60 in Santa Clara, California.
-Whether he brings anyone else with him is anyone’s guess at this point—which you will also likely be able to bet on!
+Whether he brings anyone else with him is anyone’s guess at this point—which you can bet on!
 If you’re trying to find some trends from past performances, you’ll see the performers as well as first and last songs played for every halftime show since Super Bowl 25.

 Bad Bunny Super Bowl Halftime Show Odds